xuzpgroup/ZianZhang/FatigueData-CMA2022/figure processing/README.md

 function [extend_box,core_box]=process_figure(rgb,thre_bw,thre_panel,thre_axis)
 ``````

-where *rgb* is the matrix of the figures. *core_box*, *extend_box* are *n*\times4 arrays, and each row is the leftmost, rightmost, uppermost, and lowermost pixels of the core part and extended part of a segmented figure, respectively.
+where *rgb* is the matrix of the figures. *core_box*, *extend_box* are *n* $\times$ 4 arrays, and each row is the leftmost, rightmost, uppermost, and lowermost pixels of the core part and extended part of a segmented figure, respectively.
 The rule-based algorithm inherits from [IMEX](https://github.com/xuzpgroup/ZianZhang/tree/main/FatigueData-AM2022/IMEX).
 The large figure objects are determined based on *thre_panel*.
 And then, the axis, axis label, tick labels, and titles are searched among the surrounding figure objects.

 <img src="./segment_result.jpg" width = "800" alt="figseg" align=left/>